-You can try out our VPN service free of charge for 24 hours to see if it meets all your expectations – no credit card details required + you get access to all the features.
+You can try out our VPN service free of charge to see if it meets all your expectations – no credit card details required + you get access to all the features.

 Once you become a CactusVPN user, you’ll also be covered by our 30-day money-back guarantee if something doesn’t work as advertised.
 Plus, if you ever encounter any issues, you can always rely on our 24/7 customer care team for help.

 When choosing a VPN provider, looking over the VPN features is paramount – the more secure, convenient, user-friendly, and privacy-focused they are, the better.
 To recap everything we’ve discussed, here’s a quick list of the main VPN features most decent VPN providers offer: